ahoqueali/ahoqueali.github.io/object-relational-mapping/README.md

-# How to map object inheritance to relational tables
+# How to map class inheritance to relational tables

 ## Single table inheritance
-Map all the fields in the object graph to a single table.
+Map all the fields in the graph to a single table.

 ![alt text](https://ahoque.org/object-relational-mapping/single-table-inheritance.png "Single table inheritance")